make it happen speedometer

 Your niche does not need to remain static over time – it will grow and develop as you become more successful.

 For example, you could decide to focus on becoming the ‘crowd-funding’ expert for your firm and then develop into the expert in raising business finance outside of the normal routes, eg banks, private equity, angel investors etc. Many people decide to have a niche, but fail to truly commit to it.
 If you are not passionate about what you do, then it’s unlikely you’ll ever actually achieve ‘go to expert’ status.
-Download our free guide to choosing and capitalising on your niche.
+Need more help?
+I’ll send you my free guide to choosing and capitalising on your niche.
 (Email required)

 2. Identify your sound bite If I asked you, what do you do?
 Or, why do clients choose to work with you?
 Could you articulate this in one short sentence?
 For example: